New Haven, Connecticut: Museums

 New Haven has a variety of museums, many of them associated with Yale.
 The Beinecke Rare Book and Manuscript Library features an original copy of the Gutenberg Bible.
-There is also the Connecticut Children's Museum; the Knights of Columbus museum near that organization's world headquarters; the Peabody Museum of Natural History; the Yale University Collection of Musical Instruments; the Eli Whitney Museum (across the town line in Hamden, Connecticut, on Whitney Avenue); the Yale Center for British Art, which houses the largest collection of British art outside the U.K., and the Yale University Art Gallery, the western hemisphere's oldest college art museum.
+There is also the Connecticut Children's Museum; the Knights of Columbus museum near that organization's world headquarters; the Peabody Museum of Natural History; the Yale University Collection of Musical Instruments; the Eli Whitney Museum (across the town line in Hamden, Connecticut, on Whitney Avenue); the Yale Center for British Art, which houses the largest collection of British art outside the U.K.; Lost in New Haven, and the Yale University Art Gallery, the western hemisphere's oldest college art museum.
 New Haven is also home to the New Haven Museum and Historical Society on Whitney Avenue, which has a library of many primary source treasures dating from Colonial times to the present.

 Artspace on Orange Street is one of several contemporary art galleries around the city, showcasing the work of local, national, and international artists.
 Others include City Gallery and A. Leaf Gallery in the downtown area.
 Westville galleries include Kehler Liddell, Jennifer Jane Gallery, and The Hungry Eye.
 The Erector Square complex in the Fair Haven neighborhood houses, the Parachute Factory gallery along with numerous artist studios, and the complex serves as an active destination during City-Wide Open Studios held yearly in October.

 New Haven is the home port of a life-size replica of the historical Freedom Schooner Amistad, which is open for tours at Long Wharf pier at certain times during the summer.
 Also at Long Wharf pier is the Quinnipiack schooner, offering sailing cruises of the harbor area throughout the summer.
 The Quinnipiack also functions as a floating classroom for hundreds of local students.